rushikeshjawale/Lucky_number/README.md

 • How to pass the data among the intents.

 • How to paas and share that data among other applications, using "Implicit intent" & "Explicit intents"

+## Step 1: Set Layout for MainActivity
+Go to "acitvity_main.xml" create TextView
+This View will display the text on the screen when you open application

+set layout width and height to wrap_content. set id.
+Set android text.
+set layout margin if needed.

+Then finally click set all constrains.

+• Similarly create EditText View:
+  This View will allow user to Enter their name

+To showcase what user have to enter, set hint = "Enter your name" Next all process is similar to Textview

+• Now to Create a Button

+  This Button will take user to the secondActivity. set Button id. set button text. and set constraints.